P1K3N/opc-coding-assignment/README.md

 - npm install
 - npm start

-make a GET to http://localhost:8000/words to get the 10 words count of the stories from the 7 days before today
+make a GET to http://localhost:8000/words to get the 10 words count of the stories from the 7 days before today, it may take a while it will always depend on how much records we are ahead to the records we want to look for.

 ### Application dependencies